 A conviction for a Gross Misdemeanor Domestic Violence charge results in a maximum of up to 364 days in jail and a $5,000.00 fine but most of the jail time is normally suspended for a first offense.

 Domestic Violence Defined.
 The definition of domestic violence includes crimes when committed by one family or household member against another.
-The trier-of-fact (a judge or jury) is not required to find beyond a reasonable doubt that a domestic violence exists regarding the complaining witness (often called the victim) is a family or household member; i.e., being a family member is not an element of the crime.
+The trier-of-fact (a judge or jury) is not required to find beyond a reasonable doubt that the complaining witness (often called the victim) is a family or household member; i.e., being a family member is not an element of the crime.
 The prosecutors often include a DV tag that follows along and becomes part of the criminal history if you are convicted.

 Nevertheless, the FBI-NICS may determine that a family or household member was involved even if the tag is not attached and can do that by looking at police reports or other records.
 There is therefore no legal requirement for the prosecutor to prove that the case is a Domestic Violence situation.
 Courts are supposed to inform you that you have lost your gun rights.
 In some cases it is possible to go back after entering a plea and argue that you were not informed about losing your rights.
 But it is very difficult.

 Court Orders.
-No contact orders, restraining orders and civil protection orders that contain findings threats of force or that specifically restrain the Respondent from such force result in loss of gun rights under federal law in most cases.
+No contact orders, restraining orders and civil protection orders that contain findings of threats of force or that specifically restrain the Respondent from such force result in loss of gun rights under federal law in most cases.
 Washington state law provides different criteria than federal law:

 (8) For purposes of this section, “intimate partner” includes: A spouse, a domestic partner, a former spouse, a former domestic partner, a person with whom the restrained person has a child in common, or a person with whom the restrained person has cohabitated or is cohabitating as part of a dating relationship.